ds4se/chapters/menzies/inductiveManifesto.md

 Hence, some mantras to chant while data mining are:

 + Avoid a fixed hypothesis.
-Be respectful but doubtful to all user-suggested domain hypotheses.
+Be respectful but doubtful to all human-suggested domain hypotheses.
 Certainly, explore the issues that they raise but also take the time to look further afield.
 + Avoid a fixed approach for data mining (e.g. just using decision trees all the time), particularly for data not been mined before
 + The most important initial results are the ones that radically and dramatically